 Last Updated on

 A child’s development is influenced by a wide range of factors that are governed by both nature and nurture.
 Understanding some of these factors can help parents address their child’s needs.
-The environment your child grows up in – affection given by parents, daily life, diet – can be a major influence on his life.
-Learn more about the role of the environment in child development and how you can provide the right kind.
+The environment your child grows up in , attention, affection given by parents, acceptance by parents in daily life, overall diet can be a major influence on his/her life.
+Below mentioned information can help you learn more about the role of the environment in child development and how you can provide the right kind.

 Factors Affecting Child Development